sebastienbx/MeLa_Sensors2020/README.md

 **Buffers**

 Buffers are similar to arrays but it is also possible to append data at the end of the buffer, if older data exists they are overwritten.
 This feature is practical to bufferize long series of data in a `ContinuousAcqMode`.
 This is not possible to append data to an array, however, an array can be converted to a buffer with the `toBuffer` function, and a buffer to an array with the `toArray` function.
-As for an array, the sie of the buffer must be defined in parenthesis.

 Parameter: